 - Historically, we have seen life expectancy increase.
-This, along with the prudent selection of underwriting risks has contributed to participating account earnings. - In 2020, Canada Life participating policyowner death claims totalled \$738 million.
+This, along with the prudent selection of underwriting risks, has contributed to participating account earnings. - In 2021, Canada Life participating policyowner death claims totaled \$802 million.
+While there was an increase in overall death claims in 2021, which included COVID-19 deaths, the financial impact of this increase was small.